deckhouse/deckhouse/docs/site/_includes/getting_started/global/STEP_FINISH.md

 Status page
 </h3>
 <div class="cards-item__text" markdown="1">
-Visit [status.example.com](https://status.example.com) to get information about the overall status of Deckhouse and its components
+Visit [status.example.com](https://status.example.com) to get information about the overall status of Deckhouse and its components.

-The [upmeter.example.com](https://upmeter.example.com) page provides detailed SLA statistics for each component and time frame
+The [upmeter.example.com](https://upmeter.example.com) page provides detailed SLA statistics for each component and time frame.
 </div>
 </div>